 I really love the pesto, but this dish is one of my big problems.
 For two reasons.
 The first: You can prepare only in some months of the year, When there is fresh basil.
 The second: Despite me being successful with many extra touches to get a bright green pesto, When this beautiful pesto green touches the hot pasta will oxidize, becomes dark and in photography makes it really bad.
 Why I decided to experience another kind of pesto, made with Swiss chard, I love it and I can eat when the Basil is not there.
 This also I prepare raw, not sbollento vegetables, and use only the most tender leaves and not the coasts.
 Chard I add chopped walnuts, pecorino cheese Dop, garlic, Salt, pepper and extra virgin olive oil.
 You can prepare with mortar to have a coarse pesto and consistent; or with the Blender, to have a smooth and creamy pesto.
 The flavor?
 Yummy: mineral, with a strong hint of chlorophyll and a slight bitter tip at the end, mitigated by the pecorino and walnuts.
 It's a recipe very quick and ' raw ', that is, raw.
 In short, you don't have to cook anything except the pasta.
-I'm used, for that, Swiss chard still retains its bright green color.
-I'm used, always pesto theme ready in 5 minutes, try also the aromatic wild fennel pesto, what raw cabbage with almonds and pine nuts, to rocket, hazelnuts and caciocavallo, the Red Sicilian pesto with ricotta and sun dried tomatoes, the delicate asparagus and almonds, the Pesto alla trapanese and to fresh anchovies, pistachio and citrus.
+Is, for that, Swiss chard still retains its bright green color.
+Is, always pesto theme ready in 5 minutes, try also the aromatic wild fennel pesto, what raw cabbage with almonds and pine nuts, to rocket, hazelnuts and caciocavallo, the Red Sicilian pesto with ricotta and sun dried tomatoes, the delicate asparagus and almonds, the Pesto alla trapanese and to fresh anchovies, pistachio and citrus.

 - 200 grams of chard (the smaller ones and keep)